-We will have a full day of in-person lectures and a student poster session with prizes for those voted best!
+We will have two days of in-person lectures and a student poster session with prizes for those voted best!

-All graduate students and post-docs are welcome to present on a topic of their choosing!
+All undergraduate students, graduate students and post-docs are welcome to present on a topic of their choosing!

 Cash prizes are available for:

 -The top three graduate student posters

 *Note: When you register, you must indicate that you are interested in presenting a poster.
 Please be aware that the preferred poster size is 3′ x 4′ (W x H), and the maximum poster size is 4′ x 4′.
 More instructions regarding the poster competition will be emailed to those who register as presenters.

 Everyone is welcome to apply to give a 5-7 minute oral presentation or “Lighting Talk.”
 Limited spots available; registration ends on May 15th